 Bioregional Oxfordshire supported the development of the UK’s first eco-town North West Bicester, from 2010 to 2017, through a long-term partnership with lead developer, A2Dominion, and the local authority, Cherwell District Council

 Elmsbrook, led by A2Dominion, was designed as a One Planet Living community.
-Proactive support for residents at this One Planet Community is proving key to helping Elmsbrook achieve its true zero-carbon ambition.
+Proactive support for residents at this One Planet Living community is proving key to helping Elmsbrook achieve its sustainability ambitions.

 Travel plan coordinator

 Bioregional performed the role of Elmsbrook’s Travel Plan coordinator for 2016-17 to help A2Dominion wean new residents off fossil-fuelled cars.

 - Reviewing the bus service for NW Bicester, and encouraging residents to use it